bthate/botlib/README.rst

 |

-BOTLIB detects whether it is run as root or as a user. if it's root it will use the /var/lib/okbot directory and it it's user it will use ~/.okbot
+BOTLIB detects whether it is run as root or as a user. if it's root it will use the /var/lib/botd directory and it it's user it will use ~/.bot

-BOTLIB has it's own CLI, you can run it by giving the okbot command on the prompt, it will return with its own prompt:
+BOTLIB has it's own CLI, you can run it by giving the bot command on the prompt, it will return with its own prompt:

 ::

- > okbot
+ > bot
  > cmds
  cfg|cmds|ed|find|fleet|meet|ps|udp
  >

-you can use okcmd with arguments to run a command directly:
+you can use bot cmd with arguments to run a command directly:

 ::

- > okcmd cmds
+ > bot cmd cmds
  cfg|cmds|ed|find|fleet|meet|ps|udp

 if you run with sudo, you will get additional command like install,cfg and hup:

 ::

- > sudo okcmd cmds
+ > sudo bot cmd cmds
  cfg|cmds|ed|find|fleet|hup|install|meet|ps|remove|udp